Prepares and conducts tax deed sales in accordance with Florida Statutes in order to recover delinquent property taxes

 ACH deposit no later than 4 full working days prior to the commencement of a sale or by 2:00PM ET on the business day before

 the sale when using wire transfer.
-Cash, cashier's check, and money order deposits must be delivered to the Tax Deed Department
+Cashier's check and money order deposits must be delivered to the Tax Deed Department

 at the Clerk's office in the Volusia County Courthouse at 101 N. Alabama Avenue, Room C119, in DeLand, Florida, by 2:00 PM ET